jataware/dojo-deprecated/dmc/README.md

 The custom `docker.py` file is in order to resolve the outstanding [issue identified here](https://github.com/apache/airflow/pull/13536).

-Note that an `outputs` directory is expected, so create that.
+Note that an `results` directory is expected, so create that.
 You'll also need to run:

 ```
 chmod +777 logs